jsonbankio/documentation/docs/sdks/javascript/readme.md

 ### getGitHubContent()
 Grab a public json file from github.
+This will read from the `default` branch of the repo.

 <CodeGroup>
   <CodeGroupItem title="Code">